 Europe

 The European Commission is the executive body of the EU that is responsible for regulations and classifying medical devices into Class I, Class IIa, Class IIb, and Class III based on level of risk.
 The devices with higher risk must follow the strictest conformity assessments in order to receive the Conformité Européenne (CE) mark.
 CE marking is a mandatory legal requirement for most machinery, electric and electronic products, and many other products sold or put into service in Europe.
 The CE mark represents that the product is approved by the European Commission, meaning that it complies with their regulations.
-All medical devices that are intended to be sold an used in the EU requires the CE mark before entering the EU market.
+All medical devices that are intended to be sold and used in the EU require the CE mark before entering the EU market.

-For foreign manufacturers not from the UN, a European Authorized Representative (E.A.R.) is required to apply for CE marking.
-A European Authorized Representative is a natural or legal person established in the European Economic Area ,EEA (including the EU and EFTA), who is explicitly designated by a foreign manufacturer to act on their behalf in carrying out certain tasks and regulations required for the applicable directives.
-The directives demand the E.A.R. to have a business with a registered address inside the EEA.
-The governments and authorities in the EEA have the righ to contact the E.A.R. at any time to verify that the manufacturers outside the EEA are meeting their obligations.
+For foreign manufacturers not from the EU, a European Authorized Representative (EC REP) is required to apply for CE marking.
+A European Authorized Representative is a natural or legal person established in the European Economic Area, EEA (including the EU and EFTA), who is explicitly designated by a foreign manufacturer to act on their behalf in carrying out certain tasks and regulations required for the applicable regulations.
+The regulations demand the EC REP to have a business with a registered address inside the EEA.
+The governments and authorities in the EEA have the right to contact the EC REP at any time to verify that the manufacturers outside the EEA are meeting their obligations.

 - Active Implantable Medical Devices, AIMD, 90/76/EC